 - to the geographically further and culturally different region of Samaria,

-- and to all the ends of the earth.
+- and to the unfamiliar, far ends of the earth.

-To further grasp the geographical intention, it’s helpful to view a map of the region while studying this verse.
+To further grasp the geographical intention of Jesus’ words, it’s helpful to view a map of the region in question while studying this verse.

 Who is the Message for?

 Consider the undesirable, tough, dangerous places.
-Think of the people who are different from us, as well as the ones we might consider to be rejected or outcast.
+Think of the people who are different from us, as well as the ones we some consider to be outcast.